kevin-j-m/kjm-blog/content/posts/sharing-past-conference-proposals.md

 * [How to Talk to Developers (video)](https://www.youtube.com/watch?v=l9JXH7JPjR4)
 * Review [other proposals](https://speakerline.io/proposals) (including [mine](https://speakerline.io/speakers/96))

 What can you share with everyone?
 What are you passionate about?
 What do you want to learn more about?
-Take all that energy and turn it into a [proposal](https://cfp.rubycentral.org/events/rubyconf-2022)!
-I look forward to reading your abstract in the RubyConf 2022 program.
+Take all that energy and turn it into a proposal!
+Send me a link showing your name in the conference program so we can celebrate together.